 Winooski NRCD is run by a volunteer board of supervisors.
 Board members have a variety of backgrounds in conservation, agriculture and financial management.
-The WNRCD Board of Supervisors meets monthly to discuss programs and natural resource concerns.
+The WNRCD Board of Supervisors meets bimonthly to discuss programs and natural resource concerns.
 These meetings are open to the public.

 Interested in Joining?

 The WNRCD Board of Supervisors is seeking dedicated District residents to sit on the Board of Supervisors.
 Eligible Supervisors must reside within WNRCD boundaries.